microsoft/prot-od-netcaps/README.md

 # Latest news
+May 26 2020 - MS-ASOD and MS-FASOD Wireshark captures, updated and annotated for Windows Server 2019/Windows 10 March 2020 release (20H1) released.

+# Archived news
 November 25 2019 - Microsoft Message Analyzer (MMA) has been retired and removed from public-facing sites on microsoft.com.
 A private MMA build is available for testing purposes; to request it, send an email to getmma@microsoft.com.

-# Archived news
 May 30 2019 - Windows 10/Windows Server 2019 (19H1) network captures in WireShark format (.pcapng) and Microsoft Message Analyzer format (.matp) added for MS-ADOD and MS-FASOD and network captures in Microsoft Message Analyzer format (.matp) added for MS-CERSOD and MS-RDSOD.November 5 2018 - Windows RS5 network captures in Microsoft Message Analyzer format (.matp) added for MS-CERSOD and MS-RDSOD, network captures in WireShark format (.pcapng) added for MS-ADFSOD June 29 2018 - Windows RS4 network captures in Microsoft Message Analyzer format (.matp) added for 7 ODs: MS-ADOD, MS-AUTHSOD,